THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 Applicant Requirements

-Semi-finalist organizations are notified in December and asked to submit a final round of additional information including additional board governance information and a low-production (ie. phone camera recording) 2-3 minute recorded video by the organization’s executive leader.
+Semi-finalist organizations are notified in December and asked to submit a final round of additional information including a low-production (ie. phone camera recording) 2-3 minute recorded video by the organization’s executive leader.

 Applicants in this Phase will be notified in December and will be asked to submit the Phase 3 application response within approximately 3-4 weeks (date to be specified in the notification).

-In January / early February, there may be a formal request for follow-up clarification questions or a phone call with the Lipman staff and review team.
+In January / early February, there may be follow-up communication as needed for clarification on any material submitted.
 As with the previous phases, we commit to providing as much advance notice, clear timeline, and context as possible to any such follow-up outreach, and invite organizations to ask their own clarifying questions as needed.

 Review Process